midtown-ai/glossary/glossary/j.md

  See also [J], [Resampling Method]

+# Jailbreaking

+ Similar to [Red Teaming], but also encompass every method to bypass controls for the model's generated output.

+ See [J], [Red Teaming]

 # Join Distribution

  Joint distribution is based on joint probability, which can be simply defined as the probability of two events (variables) happening together.
 These two events are usually coined event A and event B, and can formally be written as: